Matteljay/tightcms/README.md

 The **DB backup** button allows you to instantly save all of your work.
 Files ending with the name `MongoDB-TightCMS.json` are treated as special backup files.
 If you click them, a confirmation dialog will pop up asking you if you want to overwrite the current website with the backup.
 Also make sure you download those backup files to your own local machine for added peace of mind.

 Note that if you're on PC, you can hold the `Alt` key while left-clicking **DB backup**.
 Then a confirmation dialog will pop up asking you if you want to delete everything in the database and factory reset your website.
 This is a hidden trick mostly for developers but might be useful if you want to start with a clean slate.
-No files or backups will be deleted but you will need to create a new site-admin password.
+No backup or regular files will be deleted but you will need to create a new site-admin password.

 ## Technical details